 The MAGURA disc brakes Louise and Louise FR are compatible with frames and forks which meet the international standard (IS) for disc brake installation.
-Only the front brake of Louise is available with a special Postmount caliper.
-Never mount the brakes with adapters or brackets from other manufacturers.
+Only the front brakes of both models are also available with a special Postmount caliper for Manitou forks.
+Never mount the brakes with adapters or brackets from other manufacturers!
 All warranty will be void in case of any misuse!
 Use only direct mounting parts from MAGURA or the frame or fork's manufacturer!